victorvanpelt/academic-copy-edit-agent/README.md

 ## Academic Copy Editor Agent

-This is an academic correcting agent that copy edits a working paper and saves the updated document, including a track-changes copy.
-It runs through every paragraph, correcting grammar and spelling while also incrementally improving the style.
-It also tries to leave the paragraph structure, content, formatting, and terminology as it is.
+This is an agent that copy edits academic working papers and saves the updated document, including a separate track-changes copy.
+It runs through every paragraph of a working paper, correcting grammar and spelling while also incrementally improving the style.
+It also tries to leave the paragraph structure, content, formatting, and terminology intact.

 ## How to use?